ymlai87416/CarND-Capstone/README.md

 ### Project directories overview

-In this project, there are multiple folders and serve difference purposes.
+In this project, there are multiple folders and serve different purposes.

 | Folder | Description |
 | :------------ | :----------- |